 California Fair Housing Act: An Overview

-This law applies to everyone involved in a housing transaction, including home sellers, landlords, brokers, agents, lenders, insurance providers, appraisers, and the like.
+Fair housing laws apply to everyone involved in a housing transaction, including home sellers, landlords, brokers, agents, lenders, insurance providers, appraisers, and providers of any other related services.

 History of the Fair Housing Act